prkumar/uplink/docs/source/quickstart.rst

     @get("users/{username}/repos")
     def get_repos(self, username, sort: Query): pass

-For complex query parameter combinations, a :py:class:`~uplink.QueryMap` can be used:
+For "catch-all" or complex query parameter combinations, a :py:class:`~uplink.QueryMap` can be used:

 .. code:: python